danielstieber/SubscribeToMailchimp/README.md

 ```

 ## Important Notes
-* Use a sever-sided Validation like [Valitron](https://github.com/vlucas/valitron) before submitting fields
+* This module does not do any data validation.
+Use a sever-sided validation like [Valitron](https://github.com/vlucas/valitron)
-* Make sure that you have set up your fields in your mailchimp list.
-You can do it at `Settings > List fields and *|MERGE|* tags`.
+* Make sure that you have set up your fields in your Mailchimp list.
+You can do it at `Settings > List fields and *|MERGE|* tags`

 ## Example
 Example usage after a form is submitted on your page: